GT-ARC/opaca-core/doc/implementation.md

 For more on how to implement agent containers and their containerized agents using the OPACA reference implementation, please refer to the examples:

-* The `sample-container` example does not do anything meaningful, but it uses all the features provided by the API, including e.g. extra-ports.
-It's main purpose is to be used in the unit tests for the runtime platform, but it can also be used as a reference for how to implement those features.
+* The `sample-container` example does not do anything meaningful, but it uses all the features provided by the API, including, e.g., extra-ports.
+Its main purpose is to be used in the unit tests for the runtime platform, but it can also be used as a reference for how to implement those features.
 * The `ping-pong` example focuses on the different means of interaction between containers using all of `send`, `broadcast` and `invoke` in a toy-example.
 The Ping and Pong agents can run in the same container, or in different containers, thus also serving as a test for inter-container and inter-platform communication.
-* The `testing` example includes some cases that may have caused problems in the past, e.g. causing lost messages and similar, but it also shows how an agent container can quickly be tested without actually having to deploy it to a Runtime Platform.
+* The `testing` example includes some cases that may have caused problems in the past, e.g., causing lost messages and similar.
+It also shows how an agent container can quickly be tested without actually having to deploy it to a Runtime Platform.